 3.1.
-The Local Authority Accounts (Scotland) Regulations 2014 require the Committee to prepare and publish a set of accounts, including an annual governance statement, by 30 June each year.
+The Local Authority Accounts (Scotland) Regulations 2014 require the Joint Committee to prepare and publish a set of accounts, including an Annual Governance Statement, by 30 June each year.

 - 3.2.
 The unaudited accounts are then required to be formally considered by the Committee no later than 31 August and the Annual Governance Statement should be formally approved at this time. - 3.3.
-In accordance with the Local Authority Accounts (Scotland) Regulations 2014, the Unaudited Annual Accounts will be signed only by the Treasurer as proper officer. - 3.4.
+In accordance with the Local Authority Accounts (Scotland) Regulations 2014, the Unaudited Annual Accounts will then be signed only by the Treasurer as proper officer. - 3.4.
 The accounts are then subject to external audit by the Committee's appointed auditor, Audit Scotland, by 30 September.
-The 2019/20 Audited Annual Accounts are scheduled to be presented to the Joint Committee on 14 September 2020 for approval and signing by the Chair, the Lead Officer and the Treasurer, in accordance with the regulations. - 3.5.
-The Comprehensive Income and Expenditure Statement on page 12 shows an accounting Deficit on the provision of Services of £129,511. - 3.6.
-The Expenditure and Funding Analysis on page 15 shows how this differs from the budgetary surplus of £36,800 due to accounting adjustments for pension costs and the statutory employee leave accrual. - 3.7.
-The Balance Sheet on page 14 of the Annual Accounts shows an increase in net worth of £320,489 compared to last year, which is largely driven by the movement in the pension liability.
-This is explained further in the Management Commentary within the accounts.
+The 2010/21 Audited Annual Accounts are scheduled to be presented to the Joint Committee on 13 September 2021 for approval and signing by the Chair, the Lead Officer and the Treasurer, in accordance with the regulations. - 3.5.
+The Comprehensive Income and Expenditure Statement on page 12 shows an accounting Surplus on the Provision of Services of £26,762. - 3.6.
+The Expenditure and Funding Analysis on page 15 shows how this differs from the budgetary surplus of £91,777 due to accounting adjustments for pension costs and the statutory employee leave accrual. - 3.7.
+The Balance Sheet on page 14 of the Annual Accounts shows a reduction in net worth of £54,238 compared to last year, which is largely driven by the movement in the pension liability.
+This is explained further in the Management Commentary within the accounts. - 3.8.
+There is a restatement of 2019/20 figures for Premises Costs in the Comprehensive Income and Expenditure Statement, and Creditors in the Balance Sheet, following the discovery of a prior year error relating to a provision for dilapidation costs.
+Further detail is provided in Note 2 on page 16 of the accounts.

-RENFREWSHIRE COUNCIL REVENUE BUDGET MONITORING STATEMENT 2019/20 1st April 2019 to 31st March 2020
+RENFREWSHIRE COUNCIL REVENUE BUDGET MONITORING STATEMENT 2020/21 1st April 2020 to 31st March 2021

-JOINT COMMITTEE: GLASGOW & CLYDE VALLEY STRATEGIC DEVELOPMENT PLANNING AUTHORITY
+JOINT COMMITTEE : GLASGOW & CLYDE VALLEY STRATEGIC DEVELOPMENT PLANNING AUTHORITY